Connected-Networks/Connected-Networks-Project/README.md

 Before running the project make sure to build the backend and frontend first (See Deployment)

+You can also modify the `.env` file to use the local MySQL database

 #### To run the backend

 `npm start`